Welcome to the Madison County, Ohio Board of Elections' Website

-Ohio law requires that every voter, upon appearing at the polling place to vote on Election Day, to announce his or her full name and current address and provide proof of the voter's identity.
+Ohio law requires that every voter, upon appearing at the polling place to vote on Election Day, must announce his or her full name and current address and provide proof of identity.

-Donít get caught in a long line this May!
+Don’t get caught in a long line this November!

 Beat the line and vote an absentee ballot

-Absentee ballot applications for the May 7, 2013 Special Election may be submitted to the Madison County Board of Elections at any time.
+Absentee ballot applications for the November 7, 2017 General Election may be submitted to the Madison County Board of Elections at any time.
 If you desire an absentee ballot application, click here to fill in and print out the absentee ballot application.

-Voters may vote at the Board of Electionís office during the office hours listed above.
+Voters may vote at the Board of Election’s office during Absentee Voting Hours.

 For more important absentee voting information, click here.